iluvjava/Maths/Notebook 2.0/CSE 546/Coordinate Descend.md

 And boom, nice and easy, we have all the expression in $\Vert Xw - y\Vert + \lambda |w|$ that contains $w_1$, our objective parameter.

 Let's name the objective function above to be $f(w_1)$.

+To take the derivative of that, we will need to use sub-differential.

 ---